 The Obverse Of The 1893 Morgan Silver Dollar

-Thirteen stars encircle the portrait, representing the original colonies.
-The motto “E PLURIBUS UNUM” curves along the upper rim.
-The date “1893” appears centered at the bottom.
+The model for this portrait was Anna Willess Williams of Philadelphia.
+Thirteen stars encircle the design, representing the original colonies, and the motto “E PLURIBUS UNUM” (meaning “Out of Many, One”) arcs along the upper rim.
+The date “1893” sits centered at the bottom.

 The Reverse Of The 1893 Morgan Silver Dollar